roihezkiyahu/HITL-demo/blog_post.md

 *How to build AI agents that don't force you into binary yes/no decisions when the stakes are high*

-## Introduction: The Problem with Single Interrupts
+## Introduction: The Limitation of Single-Interrupt HITL

-Your AI agent is about to delete 10,000 database records.
-You have 3 seconds to decide: approve or reject.

-Wait-you meant the *staging* database, not production.
-But it's too late.
-The tool is already running.

-Most Human-in-the-Loop (HITL) tutorials stop at the same place: an agent pauses, asks for human approval, and then either proceeds or fails.
-Single interrupt patterns work fine for one-shot decisions, but they break down in real workflows where you need to refine, iterate, and correct tool inputs across multiple turns.
+Most Human-in-the-Loop (HITL) systems follow a simple pattern: an agent generates a tool call, pauses for human approval, and then either proceeds or stops.
+This works fine for straightforward approval scenarios, but it has a fundamental limitation.

+What happens when the human wants to say "try with different parameters"?

+In a typical single-interrupt system, rejection ends the conversation.
+The user has to start over from scratch, restating their intent and hoping the agent makes a better choice next time.

 Consider a common scenario: you're building an AI agent that searches the web for information.
 The agent decides to call a search tool with `backend="serp"`, but you don't have a SERP API key configured.
-What happens next?

-Most single-interrupt HITL systems either fail or let the tool error out.
-The conversation ends.
+In a single-interrupt system, you reject the tool call, and the conversation ends.

+There's no mechanism for the agent to adjust.
+No way to say "use DuckDuckGo instead" and have the agent regenerate its decision with that constraint.

-But the stakes get higher with destructive tools.
-Imagine an agent that deletes database records, modifies files, or executes API calls with billing implications.
-A single-interrupt system forces a binary choice: approve and execute, or reject and start over.
+The problem becomes critical with consequential operations.
+An agent that deletes database records, modifies production files, or makes API calls with billing implications needs more than binary approve/reject.
+You need the ability to refine parameters, add constraints, or redirect the agent's approach without losing conversation context.

-There's no room for "wait, let me check that parameter first" or "I think you should delete from the staging table, not production."
-If rejection kills the conversation, you can't refine your intent.
-With destructive operations, that's not just inconvenient-it's dangerous.

 With a multi-turn edit loop, you can reject that tool call and provide feedback like "Use DuckDuckGo instead" or "Delete only records matching status=inactive".
 The agent regenerates its decision with that constraint in mind.